Nicholas Brendon: Legal issues

 Brendon was arrested in Terre Haute, Indiana in August 2021 for failure to identify and obtaining a prescription by fraud.
 He was pulled over while driving erratically and police found bags with crystal residue powder in them.
-A search by K9 dogs found secret compartments cut out of the floor of the car, and more bags with residue powder.
-This arrest is a violation of his current probation for domestic assault.
+A search by police dogs found secret compartments cut out of the floor of the car and more bags with residue powder.
+This arrest was a violation of his probation for domestic assault.
+A plea agreement was reached, but the details were not released.